 The person or persons authorized to call special meetings of the board of directors may fix the time and place of the meetings.
 Notice of the time and place of special meetings shall be delivered personally or by telephone to each director or sent by first-class mail, courier service or telegram, telecopy or other means of electronic transmission, charges prepaid, addressed to each director at that director's address as it is shown on the records of the corporation.
 If the notice is by mail, such notice shall be deposited in the United States mail at least four (4) days before the time of the holding of the meeting.
 If the notice is by courier service, telegram, overnight mail, telecopy or other means of electronic transmission, such notice shall be deemed adequately delivered when the notice is transmitted at least twenty-four (24) hours prior to the time set for such meeting.
-If the notice is given at least twenty-four (24) hours prior to the time set for such meeting.
+If the notice is by telephone or by hand delivery, such notice shall be deemed adequately delivered when the notice is given at least twenty-four (24) hours prior to the time set for such meeting.
 Any oral notice given personally or by telephone may be communicated either to the director or to a person at the office of the director who the person giving the notice has reason to believe will promptly communicate it to the director.
 The notice need not specify the purpose or the place of the meeting, if the meeting is to be held at the principal executive office of the corporation.